huynguyen03dev/Ampcode-free-trigger/README.md

 # Amp Free Trigger

-A Cloudflare Worker that toggles the Amp Free (Ad-supported Amp).
+A Cloudflare Worker to toggle Amp Free on/off via API.
+Amp Free is an ad-supported mode that provides $10/day of free usage across all Amp modes.

 ## Prerequisites